dropserver

 Similarly to the above, do not use Deno KV store without specifying a file path.
 When used in that manner, Deno stashes the data in the same obscure location as session and local storage, and it may be lost.

-Do not use a Deno import map.
+Do not use a deno.jsonfile. or an import map.
 For now Dropserver uses import maps internally, and does not currently attempt to merge any other import maps.

 Keep it lean